Security forces clear Karachi police chief’s office on Sharea Faisal, 3 terrorists killed

 Speaking to Geo News, Sindh Chief Minister Murad Ali Shah said that the attack took place around 7:10pm.
 He said that the city police chief was not currently in Karachi.

-Sharea Faisal had also been closed for traffic while the operation was ongoing with the Sindh government spokesperson requesting citizens to remain where they were.
+Sharea Faisal had been closed for traffic during the operation with the Sindh government spokesperson requesting citizens to stay put where they were.

 The Saddar police station, located next to the police chief’s office, had also issued a statement saying it had come under attack.
 “SHO, PI Khalid Hussain Memon said that unknown accused [attacked] Saddar police station near Karachi Police Office.
 Firing is going on everywhere,” the initial statement had said.